-The thoughtful reader will at once recognize the Scriptural harmony and simplicity of the view herein presented, while all will admit that the doctrine of the Trinity is impossible of reasonable understanding or explanation.
+The thoughtful reader will at once see the Biblical harmony and simplicity of the view here presented, while all admit that the doctrine of the Trinity is impossible of reasonable understanding or explanation.
 Its most earnest advocates admit this, and instead of endeavoring to do the impossible thing of explaining it, they avoid discussion, claiming that it's "a great mystery," unexplainable.
-But, strange to say, this doctrine of three Gods in one God, which not only has no Scriptural support, but is opposed by the Scriptures from Genesis to Revelation, both directly and indirectly, and which is so opposed to reason as to be unreasonable, is nevertheless a strongly entrenched doctrine amongst Christians, even amongst Protestants those who profess faith in the Bible and to protest against any teachings not found therein.
+But, strange to say, this doctrine of three Gods in one God, which not only has no Biblical support, but is opposed by the Bible from Genesis to Revelation, both directly and indirectly, and which is so opposed to reason as to be unreasonable, is yet a strongly entrenched doctrine amongst Christians, even amongst Protestants-those who profess faith in the Bible and to protest against any teachings not found therein.
 Why is this?
-We answer, that it is one of the dark mysteries by which Satan, through the Papacy, has beclouded the Word and character and plan of God.
-As it is written, "The god of this world hath blinded the minds of them that believe not, lest light of the glorious gospel of Christ, who is the image of God, should shine unto them."
-2 Cor.
-4: 4He has put upon the poor world utter blindness and doctrinal veils, darkening counsel and falsifying mysteries, to hinder those who have found the Lord from coming to a clear knowledge of the truth.
+We answer: It is one of the dark mysteries by which Satan, through the Papacy, has beclouded the Word, character and plan of God.
+As it is written, "The god of this world hath blinded the minds of them that believe not, lest light of the glorious gospel of Christ, who is the image of God, should shine unto them."-2 Cor.
+4:4.
+He has put upon the poor world blindness and doctrinal vails, darkening counsel and falsifying mysteries, to hinder those who have found God from coming to a clear knowledge of the truth.

 But how would Satan be interested in adding to the luster of the glory of our Lord Jesus Christ?
 Would it not rather be his work to detract from the glory of Christ?
-We answer, that it has always been Satan's policy to misrepresent the truth, to misrepresent the Bible, and to make its teachings appear unreasonable and self-contradictory, in order to hinder mankind from seeing the great beauty and reasonableness and harmony which inhere in the divine plan and Word.
+We answer, that it has always been Satan's policy to misrepresent the truth, to misrepresent the Bible, and to make its teachings appear unreasonable and selfcontradictory, in order to hinder mankind from seeing the great beauty and reasonableness and harmony which inhere in the divine plan and Word.
 The more absurdities Satan can get interwoven into man's views respecting the Creator, the better he will succeed in separating from the service of God those who are of reasonable and logical mind; and proportionately the more unreasonable he succeeds in making the creeds of men, the more does he destroy real faith amongst those who advocate those creeds, and the more he does to favor mere credulity, instead of genuine faith.

-Thus for centuries the great Adversary has been working most successfully to rid the Church of all the most reasonably disposed, and to gather into it the more credulous and superstitious and unreasoning class.
-He has covered and hidden some of the most precious truths under the most specious and repulsive errors, and the progress of the Lord's people has been correspondingly slow.
-But, thank God, we are now living in the time when the veil of ignorance is being dissolved, and when the Lord's people are learning to look away from the creeds formed for their enslavement during the dark ages, and to look directly to the Word of God itself.
-But, alas, this comes too late for many, especially the worldly-wise: they have already so associated the creeds with the Bible that in rejecting the former they are rejecting the latter also; and instead of seeking true light from the Word of God, they are more inclined to ignore or reject it and to lean to their own understandings-to human philosophies.
+Thus for centuries the Adversary has been working most successfully to rid the Church of the most reasonably disposed, and to gather into it the more credulous, superstitious and unreasoning class.
+He has covered and hidden some of the most precious truths under most specious and repulsive errors, and the progress of the Lord's people has been accordingly slow.
+But, thank God, we are living in the time when the vail of ignorance is dissolving, and when the Lord's people are learning to reject the creeds formed for their enslavement during the dark ages, and to look directly to the Word of God itself.
+But, alas, this comes too late for many, especially the worldly wise: they have so associated the creeds with the Bible that in rejecting the former they reject the latter also; and instead of seeking light from the Word of God, they are more inclined to ignore or reject it and to lean to their own understandings, to human philosophies.